Tomax and Xamot: DiC

 Tomax and Xamot are not seen again in the DiC-produced third season.
-Their old headquarters, the Extensive Enterprises building, is seen, however, and General Hawk mentions that they closed them down.
+However, their old headquarters, the Extensive Enterprises building, is seen and General Hawk mentions that they closed them down.
 The building itself has been abandoned and is being used as a secret Cobra base.
-The Crimson Guard, however, are still present, in the form of the Crimson Guard Immortals.
-However, they are used more as a grunt force, as opposed to an elite group.
+The Crimson Guard are still present, in the form of the Crimson Guard Immortals, but they are used more as a grunt force, as opposed to an elite group.

 G.I.
 Joe: Renegades

 Tomax and Xamot appear in G.I.
-Joe: Renegades voiced by Stephen Stanton, dubbing themselves as the "Brothers of Light" due to their psychic abilities to manipulate others into do their bidding when standing together.
+Joe: Renegades, both voiced by Stephen Stanton, dubbing themselves as the "Brothers of Light" due to their psychic abilities to manipulate others into do their bidding when standing together.
 Their psychic link is strong to the point of empathy: if one is in pain, the other feels it.
 Tomax and Xamot use their powers to "fleece" believers whom they brainwash into their cult with a machine that enhances their psychic abilities, planning on expanding their cult worldwide.
 The Joes travel to their desert oasis while searching for Doctor Mindbender, who is searching for a psychic for his research.
 Both fall under their control, who use the latter to siphon Cobra bank accounts and the former as their elite guard of soldiers, named the "Crimson Guard".
 Only Tunnel Rat and Snake Eyes manage to stay out of their control as they eventually expose the brothers' deception to their followers.

 Forced to destroy their base of operations, Tomax and Xamot convince Doctor Mindbender to take them with him to escape retaliation.
 However, the two soon find themselves being subjected to Mindbender's experiments in improving Bio-Vipers such as creation of the prototype Shadow-Vipers, mentally commanded by Storm Shadow.
 Later, during the events of the "Union of the Snake", Cobra attempts to use their abilities to control various telecommunication company heads.
 After their plan is foiled by the Joes, Tomax and Xamot manage to break free of their bonds and take revenge by mesmerizing the Baroness and Mindbender into fighting each other for their amusement, before realizing the need to escape when the authorities arrive.
 Soon after, the brothers ponder about spreading their cause through telecommunications.